 A substitute teacher's aide assists classroom teachers in executing their tasks such as evaluating the progress and needs of students.
 Substitute teachers' aides ensure education's progress by providing assistance to lead classroom teachers.
 To work effectively, they apply dynamic strategic planning, project management skills, and prioritization to meet deadlines.
 They work in paraprofessional positions providing the behavior and academic needs of the students.
 Also, they are always there to help students in any way possible.

-As far as similarities go, this is where it ends because an aide responsibility requires skills such as "patients," "patient care," "compassion," and "home health."
+While similarities exist, there are also some differences between aides and substitute teachers aide.
+For instance, aide responsibilities require skills such as "patients," "patient care," "compassion," and "home health."
 Whereas a substitute teachers aide is skilled in "classroom management," "k-12," "classroom environment," and "teacher aides."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A special education aide works with therapists and special education teachers to teach children with disabilities.
 Special education aides teach children with behavioral and emotional disorders, intellectual disorders, and those with physical and communication disabilities.
 They perform their job in a small group or individual setting.
 The scope of their job is performed outside or inside the classroom.
 Patience, attention to detail, and communication are necessary for performing their job.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, aide responsibilities are more likely to require skills like "patients," "patient care," "compassion," and "home health."
-Meanwhile, a special education aide might be skilled in areas such as "paraprofessional," "autism," "adaptive," and "math."
+Meanwhile, a special education aide has duties that require skills in areas such as "paraprofessional," "autism," "adaptive," and "math."
 These differences highlight just how different the day-to-day in each role looks.

 A certified nurses' aide specializes in providing health care and welfare support to patients in nursing homes, hospitals, hospice, or any facilities that offer long-term care.
 A nurses' aide is responsible for assisting patients in bathing and dressing, toilet and catheter use, essential daily exercise and walks, and preparing and feeding meals.
 Furthermore, a nurses' aide must monitor a patient's vital signs and overall condition.
 It is also essential to coordinate with nurses and other health care workers by reporting changes or improvements.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an aide is likely to be skilled in "behavioral issues," "alertness," "behavior management," and "food preparation," while a typical certified nurses' aide is skilled in "care plan," "infection control," "fluid intake," and "resident care."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an aide is likely to be skilled in "behavioral issues," "alertness," "behavior management," and "food preparation," while a typical certified nurses' aide is skilled in "care plan," "infection control," "fluid intake," and "resident care."

-Certified nurses' aides are known to earn similar educational levels when compared to aides.
-Additionally, they're 2.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.
+Certified nurses' aides earn the best pay in the health care industry, where they command an average salary of $31,818.
+Aides earn the highest pay from the health care industry, with an average salary of $27,848.certified nurses' aides typically earn similar educational levels compared to aides.
+Specifically, they're 2.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 A rehabilitation aide is responsible for assisting patients with injuries, mental disorders, and illnesses in their treatment plans and medications.
 Rehabilitation aides monitor the patients' progress and update attending physicians regarding their conditions.
 They also prepare treatment rooms, including the materials and equipment for the medical procedures, and discuss the process with the patients.
 A rehabilitation aide must be highly organizational, especially in attending to different patients' needs and ensuring the safety and security of all facilities and assets.